Nictiz/HL7-mappings/ada_2_fhir/ketenzorg/3.0.2/beschikbaarstellen/README.txt

     https://decor.nictiz.nl/art-decor/ada-data/projects/ketenzorg3.0/views/ketenzorg_30_index.xhtml

 ===Release Notes===
+2020-03-13 - 1.3.0
+* All resources now contain narrative Resource.text.
+This is a FHIR SHOULD
+* Improved handling of CodeableConcept.display.
+Now normalizes space to avoid leading/trailing spaces.
-2019-10-30 - 1.2.0
+* Improved accuracy of display value on Practitioner reference 2019-10-30 - 1.2.0
 * Large refactoring efforts have led to a more centralized approach for HCIM conversion to FHIR.
 Name, Address, ContactData, Patient and more now have a central place in the folder zib2017
 * (!!)
 There is a new XSL level parameter for masking of Burgerservicenummers (BSNs), as not all use cases require this.
 If you want to mask, please use paramater mask-ids with value 2.16.840.1.113883.2.4.6.3 rather than relyiing on the defaults